-SWAN shall keep correct and complete books and records of account and shall also keep minutes of the meetings of the membership of SWAN, and of proceedings of the Board and committees having any of the authority of the Board.
+SWAN shall keep correct and complete books and records of accounts and shall also keep minutes of the meetings of the membership of SWAN, and of proceedings of the Board and committees having any of the authority of the Board.
 SWAN shall keep at its principal office a record giving the names and addresses of the members of the Board.
 All books and records of SWAN may be inspected by any Member Library or member of the Board, or the agent or attorney thereof, for any proper purpose at any reasonable time.

 ARTICLE VIII - FISCAL YEAR